williamkapke/cncjs-pendant-ps3/README.md

-# Dual Shock 3 Remote Pendant for CNCjs
+# Dualshock Remote Pendant for CNCjs on Raspberry Pi

 I purchased an offline controller for my woodpecker cnc board and was quickly disapointed that I could not use CNCjs while it was connected.
 It also lacked controls for zeroing out the work surface and was tiny.
 I found cnc-pendant-js, which had almost all the commmands I wanted and some open buttons.

-This fork is a modified version of [cncjs-pendant-ps3]() where you will find detailed instructions on connecting your [Dualshock 3 controller](https://www.playstation.com/en-us/explore/accessories/dualshock-3-ps3/) via wire and bluetooth.
+This fork is a modified version of [cncjs-pendant-ps3](https://github.com/cncjs/cncjs-pendant-ps3) where you will find detailed instructions on connecting your [Dualshock 3 controller](https://www.playstation.com/en-us/explore/accessories/dualshock-3-ps3/) via wire and bluetooth.
 I got a cheap clone "P3" controller working.

 For about the same price as the offline controller I think the dualshock 3 is a much more comfortable and capable pendant option.
-I added the R2 modified commands for zeroing out the axes and going to the home position to the empty R2 modified button commands.
+I added the R2 modified commands for zeroing out the axes and going to the home position to the previously empty R2 modified button commands.

 I am really starting to like the controller layout from cncjs-pendant-ps3 and can now do most of what I need with the controller.
 I may add the Z probe command to one of the PSX modified buttons (+P on the button map) that are currently mapped to cooling functions that are unused on my machine.